shivashree2121-gif/extensions-in-cursor/README.md

-next installed codex in cursor the new version logged in to codex and added the shortcuts (ctrl+alt+f2) after installation we can change the mode from auto to the agent we want. installing claude was a little bit challenging because it asks for permium subscription but we can use it for free. tools installed: claude,codex,cursor then logged in to git hub and created this repository and it will be opened and linked in cursor
+next installed codex in cursor the new version logged in to codex and added the shortcuts (ctrl+alt+f2) after installation we can change the mode from auto to the agent we want.
+challenges:
+installing claude was a little bit challenging because of some login authetication issues. issues while linking the local repository to github. how i solved it: restarted cursor and gave correct credentials. verified repository url and reconfigured git. tools installed: claude,codex,cursor,git then logged in to git hub and created this repository and it will be opened and linked in cursor